Kent Weisenstein

 Hall of Fame Player Class of 2023

-From 1959 to 1996, Weisenstein pitched in the Mon-Clair League for Columbia, Millstadt, and Belleville.
+From 1959 to 1996, Weisenstein pitched in the Mon-Clair League for Columbia, Millstadt and Belleville in Illinois.
 He played for Belleville Edwards in 1954 and Mahoney Asphalt in 1955.
 He was on the Jasper Tile team in 1957.

-From 1966 to 1982, he pitched in the Fountain of Youth League in Cahokia, Illinois.
-He was on the Charlie's team that won 57 consecutive games.
+From 1996 until 1982, Kent pitched in the Fountain of Youth League in Cahokia, Illinois.
+He was on the Charlie’s team that won 57 consecutive games.